Stratio/cassandra-lucene-index/README.rst

 based implementation of Cassandra secondary indexes, where each node of the cluster indexes its own data.
 Stratio’s Cassandra indexes are one of the core modules on which `Stratio’s BigData platform <http://www.stratio.com/>`__ is based.

-Index `relevance queries <http://en.wikipedia.org/wiki/Relevance_(information_retrieval)>`__ allows you to retrieve the *n* more relevant results satisfying a query.
-The coordinator node sends the query to each node in the cluster, each node returns its *n* best results and then the coordinator combines these partial results and gives you the *n* best of them, avoiding full scan.
+Index `relevance searches <http://en.wikipedia.org/wiki/Relevance_(information_retrieval)>`__ allows you to retrieve the *n* more relevant results satisfying a search.
+The coordinator node sends the search to each node in the cluster, each node returns its *n* best results and then the coordinator combines these partial results and gives you the *n* best of them, avoiding full scan.
 You can also base the sorting in a combination of fields.

-Index filtered queries are a powerful help when analyzing the data stored in Cassandra with `MapReduce <http://es.wikipedia.org/wiki/MapReduce>`__ frameworks as `Apache Hadoop <http://hadoop.apache.org/>`__ or, even better, `Apache Spark <http://spark.apache.org/>`__.
+Index filtered searches are a powerful help when analyzing the data stored in Cassandra with `MapReduce <http://es.wikipedia.org/wiki/MapReduce>`__ frameworks as `Apache Hadoop <http://hadoop.apache.org/>`__ or, even better, `Apache Spark <http://spark.apache.org/>`__.
 Adding Lucene filters in the jobs input can dramatically reduce the amount of data to be processed, avoiding full scan.